Note that effective January 1, 2019, the rate on all CNote accounts has increased to 2.75%.

 CNote provides a 2.5% return to savers, a stark contrast to the 0.1% – or less – that most savers receive from traditional banks.

 Founders Catherine Berman and Yuliya Tarasava built CNote out of a desire to help savers do good and do well.
 The result of their collaboration is the first savings product to deliver outsized returns and positive social impact.

 In December, the team ran a successful test with accredited investors, with over $9 million in committed savings under Reg D. In March, the company was selected as Best Startup Pitch Company at SXSW, as well as the Fintech Category Winner.

-As the first platform of its kind, CNote is launching to the general public today with a cohort of CDFI partners, including CDC Small Business and Excelsior Growth Fund.
+As the first platform of its kind, CNote is launching to the general public today with a cohort of CDFI partners, including CDC Small Business and Pursuit Lending.
 They each provide a range of services and financing options for business owners who are often ignored or underserved by traditional financial institutions.

 “There’s an estimated $300B of cash that just sits on the sidelines collecting dust in our savings accounts.
 There’s no reason we can’t unlock it for good by putting that money to work in our communities, while driving better returns for you,” Catherine Berman, CEO and Co-Founder of CNote said.
 “We could not be more thrilled to open our platform to everyday consumers and smart savers, and we hope people will see this as an opportunity to think outside the bank.”

 This product is the first of CNote’s suite of competitive-yield, high-impact products that seek to redesign finance with a focus on financial inclusion and empowerment.

 Interested CNote users can learn more about the platform at www.mycnote.com.